-- (10) "Concealed" means hidden from ordinary observation so as to prevent disclosure or recognition.
+"Concealed" means hidden from ordinary observation so as to prevent disclosure or recognition.
 A deadly weapon is concealed when it is carried on or about the person in such a manner that another person in the ordinary course of events would not be placed on notice that the deadly weapon was being carried.
-For purposes of concealed handgun licensees, a licensee shall be deemed to be carrying on or about his or her person while in or on a motor vehicle if the firearm is located in a storage area in or on the motor vehicle. - (11) "Firearm" means any weapon which will expel a projectile by action of an explosion. - (12) "Controlled substance" has the same meaning as is ascribed to that term in §60A-1-101(d) of this code. - 64 (13) "Drug" has the same meaning as is ascribed to that term in §60A-1-101(1) of this code.
+For purposes of concealed handgun licensees, a licensee is considered to be carrying on or about his or her person while in or on a motor vehicle if the firearm is located in a storage area in or on the motor vehicle.

+"Firearm" means any weapon which will expel a projectile by action of an explosion.